 4. Application of the Terms and Conditions of Use – Enforceability and Proof

-The TCU are made available to the Client on the Website in accordance with Article 1127-1 of the Civil Code.
+The TCU are made available to the Client on the Website and Mobile App in accordance with Article 1127-1 of the Civil Code.
 They may also be communicated to Customers by email on request, by email or by post, in addition to the automatic communication and validation of the TCU when the Customer Account is created and when a Transaction is realised which signifies accepting their terms.
 They are also automatically communicated to the Client whenever they are updated.
 As a result, the TCU and their subsequent modifications are opposable to the Clients who acknowledge having been informed of them and accept them.

 Communications, Services, Client documents and invoices are archived on a reliable and durable medium in accordance with Article 1379 of the Civil Code.
 All these elements have evidential value between the parties.
 In general, all computer documents of COINHOUSE are considered as proof between the parties.

 5. Language of TCUs

 These TCU may be translated into English in order to facilitate their understanding by Customers.
 Notwithstanding this translation, it is expressly agreed between the Parties that in the event of a dispute, only the French version of these TCUs shall be binding between the Parties.